jonashackt/crossplane-training/02-crossplane-install-configure.md

 replicaset.apps/crossplane-rbac-manager-8466dfb7fc   1         1         1       69s
 ```

-> "The base Crossplane installation consists of two pods, the crossplane pod and the crossplane-rbac-manager pod.
+> 📝 "[The base Crossplane installation consists of two pods](https://docs.crossplane.io/latest/concepts/pods/), the crossplane pod and the crossplane-rbac-manager pod.
 Before starting the core Crossplane container an init container runs.
-The init container installs the core Crossplane Custom Resource Definitions (CRDs), configures Crossplane webhooks and installs any supplied Providers or Configurations.""
-See https://docs.crossplane.io/latest/concepts/pods/
+The init container installs the core Crossplane Custom Resource Definitions (CRDs), configures Crossplane webhooks and installs any supplied Providers or Configurations."

 Now we should be able to find some new Kubernetes API objects: